-If you have not used the start gates before, or if you would like a refresher on how to line yourself up into the buckets, we will be holding an open practise session at the 500m start line on Saturday and 200m start line on Sunday.
-See the timetable for timings.
+If you have not used the start gates before, or if you would like a refresher on how to line yourself up into the buckets, we will be holding open practice sessions at the start of each day.
+See the timetable for details.